Penile cancer is a disease in which malignant cancer cells form in the tissues of the penis.

 - Consumption of tobacco products

 Circumcision will help to prevent the infection caused by the human papillomavirus (HPV).
 Circumcision is a surgical process which involves part or whole of the foreskin from the penis.
 Many boys are circumcised soon after their birth.
-Men who were not circumcised shortly after their birth may be vulnerable to the risk of developing penile cancer.

 Signs and Symptoms: